Algolia’s 6 Steps To Content Contributions Ted Carstensen

 Earlier this year, Heavybit hosted DevGuild: Content Strategy, a half-day conference focused on helping developer facing companies build effective content strategies.
-In one of the talks Liam Boogar, Algolia’s Brand Director, outlined the 6 step process he built to source great content from his entire company.
+In one of the talks Liam Boogar, Algolia’s Brand Director, outlined the 6 step process he built to source great content contributions from his entire company.
 He set out on this project with a goal of 50% of the company contributing some form of content, not a small feat with a then-size of over 100 employees.

 Liam’s 6 steps to putting out more content without losing quality are: Opportunity, Interview, Storyboard, Draft, Culture, and Package.
 Let’s dive into each of these steps, so you can take some of his strategy and incorporate it into your own.